vdlald/file-system/README.md

   File system should not have a hard size limit but let’s assume that users won’t stress it beyond some reasonable limits

 * [x] Q-4.
 The result should be a mini library?
-Or assume it's part of the application and I can use spring and so on?
+Or assume it's part of the application, and I can use spring and so on?
   It would be great to see a console app, but Java interface with Javadoc will be sufficient

 * [x] Q-5.
 Should the file system be hierarchical?